SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS POLICY

 to deal with, their implications and preventative measures.

 Staff must not give prescription medicines or undertake health care procedures

-without appropriate training (including amendments to the IHCP).
+without appropriate training (including amendments to the EHCP).
 A first-aid

 certificate does not constitute appropriate training in supporting children with